MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 You can manage the experience in two ways:

 * Turn on or off specific MyAnalytics elements for your entire organization.
 For more information, see [Configure access at the tenant level](../setup/configure-myanalytics.md#configure-access-at-the-tenant-level).
 * Turn MyAnalytics access on or off for individual users.
 For more information, see [Configure access at the user level](../setup/configure-myanalytics.md#configure-access-at-the-user-level).

 #### Q2.
-Where is user data stored?
+Where and for how long is user data stored?

 User metrics data is stored in users' mailboxes.
+Depending on the scenario, most data is stored for 180 days and some is stored for up to two years.

 #### Q3.
 How long before new users can access the dashboard and other MyAnalytics elements?